bullenweg/bullenweg.github.io/README.md

   * [Acquires thesis.com to spite WordPress theme developer](#acquires-thesiscom-to-spite-wordpress-theme-developer)
 * [2010-09-13](#2010-09-13)
   * [Community blog wordpress™ wank publishes prescient post warning Matt's behaviour](#community-blog-wordpress-wank-publishes-prescient-post-warning-matts-behaviour)

+### 2024-10-14

+#### Responds to DHH

+> David, perhaps it would be good to explore with a therapist or coach why you keep having these great ideas but cannot scale them beyond a handful of niche customers.
+I will give full credit and respect.
+37signals inspired tons of what Automattic does!
+We’re now half a billion in revenue.
+Why are you still so small? ~[Response to DHH on ma.tt](https://ma.tt/2024/10/on-dhh/).

+Matt once again repeats the lie that *this* is about the trademark (See: [Lies about what this is all about, again](#lies-about-what-this-is-all-about-again)).

+> We have no problem with their use of GPL code, our beef is with their trademark abuse.

+And tries to leverage his philanthropy:

+> David, perhaps instead of spending $2M on a race car, you should do some philanthropy.

+Matt, perhaps instead of spending $100k on [acquiring a domain to spite someone](#acquires-thesiscom-to-spite-wordpress-theme-developer), you should [pay your Mother's nurses for having to listen to your Mother talk about your sex life](#lawsuit-filed-against-matt-by-his-mothers-private-nurse).

 ### 2024-10-13